-The Fire Fighting Division provides the community fire fighting, emergency medical service, emergency rescue, and response to chemical emergencies.
-This division is staffed by 24 fire fighters who operate three twenty-four hour work shifts that provide around the clock protection with each shift under the command of an on duty captain.
+The Fire Operations Division provides the community with firefighting services, emergency medical services, emergency rescues, and responses to chemical emergencies.
+This division is staffed by firefighters who operate three twenty-four-hour work shifts that provide around the clock protection with each shift under the command of an on-duty battalion chief.

-The primary function of the fire fighting division is to respond to fires in an effort to rescue those people who are trapped or endangered by the fire, and then to extinguish the flames.
+The primary function of the BCDPS Fire Operations Division is to respond to fires in an effort to rescue those people who are trapped or endangered by the fire, and then to extinguish the flames.
 This directly supports the department's goal, which is to protect lives and property.